wlperry/umd_biostats/ecostats_lectures/lecture_14/14_01_lecture_powerpoint.pptx.md

 :::

 ::: {.column width="40%"}
-We can also evaluate the predictive performance of our model:
+Evaluate predictive performance of our model:

 ::: {.cell}